What is a Dual Diagnosis?

 Professional dual diagnosis treatment centers can:

-Our dual-diagnosis treatment centers in Massachusetts provide comprehensive treatment services, including evidence-based therapies and medication management.
-Our multidisciplinary team of healthcare professionals and recovery experts provide individualized care that considers each person’s unique needs to help them successfully address their mental health issues and substance abuse.
+Our dual-diagnosis treatment centers in Massachusetts provide comprehensive treatment services and addiction treatment programs, including evidence-based therapies and medication assistance.
+Our multidisciplinary team of healthcare professionals and recovery experts provide individualized care that considers each person’s unique needs, mental health illness, and addictions to help them successfully address their mental health issues and substance abuse.
 We prioritize long-term stability and recovery for our patients, helping them develop the tools and resilience necessary to stay sober for life.

-Get The Addiction & Mental Health Care You Need and Deserve at Woburn Wellness
+Get The Addiction & Mental Health Care You Need and Deserve in Massachusetts

 Signs and Symptoms of a Co-Occurring Disorder